Syria hails 'historic' Russia, China vetoes

 "(The veto) does not constitute an obstacle," Erdogan said, adding that along with European nations, Turkey will "inevitably impose right now a package of sanctions."

-In New York, Russia's UN envoy Vitaly Churkin said the draft resolution was "based on a philosophy of confrontation," and that the threat of action was "unacceptable."
+In New York, Russia's UN envoy Vitaly Churkin said the resolution was "based on a philosophy of confrontation," and that the threat of action was "unacceptable."

 Many opponents raised the air strikes in Libya and fears of more in Syria to justify their votes.